Authentication Methods

 http://{host}:{port}/apps/1/dashboard/1

-, after a successful login, they are redirected to this address.
-Typically, this is recorded in the session.
-In scenarios where multiple embedded iframe pages are opened simultaneously, it needs to be configured to pass via the URL. - Validate Original URL: The original URL refers to the user's original request address before logging in.
+, they will be redirected to this address after successful login.
+Typically recorded in the session, but in scenarios with multiple embedded iframe pages open simultaneously, it needs to be passed in the URL. - Validate Original URL: The original URL refers to the user's original request address before logging in.
 If set to

 true